ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 ##### Solution

-Set the display scaling to 100% or lower, and restart the Migration Center.
+Set the display scaling to 100%, and restart the Migration Center.

 ### Oracle